 How Do I Know When I’ve Added Enough Flour?

 The right dough consistency is key with cinnamon rolls.
 If you add too much flour, they won’t rise as well.
 First, be sure to Measure Correctly.

 You’ll know you have added enough flour when the dough still feels lightly tacky/sticky to the touch while kneading, but won’t stick to clean and dry fingertips.
 I knead with one hand and keep the other clean to test and make sure I have added enough flour.

-The butter plays a crucial role in how moist the cinnamon rolls are and also allows the cinnamon sugar mixture to bake into the cinnamon rolls.
+Butter plays a crucial role in how moist the cinnamon rolls.
 Unless you want a dry cinnamon roll, don’t skimp on the butter.
-In fact, you can throw all modesty out the window and use even more inside the cinnamon rolls and brush the tops with double the butter!
+In fact, you can throw all modesty out the window and use even more inside the rolls and brush the tops with double the butter!

 If you’re wanting to prep cinnamon rolls the day before and enjoy freshly baked cinnamon rolls in the morning for the holidays or a special occasion, check out our Overnight Cinnamon Rolls Recipe.

 You can quickly warm refrigerated rolls in the microwave for 18-20 seconds.
 The dough becomes soft and the frosting softens and melts like a thick glaze over the cinnamon roll.